fmuiin14/fmuiin14.github.io/content/posts/2-config-project-create-model-controller-and-resources.md

 `php artisan make:resource ProductResource`

 We need this file to convert format from model become JSON.
 With this feature, we convert JSON format faster and easier.

+### 6 - Make Controller
+Open terminal and type:

+`php artisan make:controller api/ProductController`

+This command will make new file name ProductController, and we will make function for create, read, update, and delete in here.